Analysis | Trump promised his supporters ‘everything.’ He didn’t deliver on much of it.

 Stop AT&T from buying Time Warner, the parent company of CNN.
 Federal antitrust regulators would have to review and approve that type of merger.
 (Trump’s Justice Department attempted to block the merger, but it failed.)

 Fix the rigged system.
 (Trump has claimed many things are “rigged,” but foremost among them was our electoral system.
 Yet he failed to fix it, by his own admission.
-Trump spent two months after the 2020 election baselessly alleging that the election had been stolen from him.)
+Trump spent two months after the 2020 election baselessly alleging that it had been stolen from him.)

 Institute a five-year ban on White House and congressional officials becoming lobbyists after they leave office.
-(Trump signed a an executive order, but it included significant caveats, including only restricting officials from lobbying their former agency and leaving a relatively narrow definition of “lobbying.”
+(Trump signed an executive order, but it included significant caveats, including only restricting officials from lobbying their former agency and leaving a relatively narrow definition of “lobbying.”
 He then rescinded that order, doing so overnight in the final hours of his presidency.)

 Sue the women who have accused him of sexual misconduct or assault.
 “All of these liars will be sued after the election is over.”
 (He never did so.)